-The Issuer Paseo del Este Municipal Utility District No. 8 (the "District"), a political subdivision of the State of Texas, is located in El Paso County, Texas.
+The Issuer Paseo del Este Municipal Utility District No. 2 (the "District"), a political subdivision of the State of Texas, is located in El Paso County, Texas.
 See "THE DISTRICT."
-The Issue The \$1,700,000 Unlimited Tax Bonds, Series 2018 (the "Bonds") are issued pursuant to a resolution (the "Bond Resolution") of the District's Board of Directors.
+The Issue The \$1,375,000 Unlimited Tax Refunding Bonds, Series 2019 (the "Bonds") are issued pursuant to a resolution (the "Bond Resolution") of the District's Board of Directors.
 The Bonds will be issued as fully registered bonds in denominations of \$5,000 each or integral multiples thereof, maturing on August 15 in each of the years and in the amounts set forth on the cover hereof.
-Interest on the Bonds accrues from the date of initial delivery of the Bonds (expected to be December 18, 2018), and is payable on August 15, 2019, and on each February 15 and August 15 thereafter until the earlier of maturity or prior redemption.
-Redemption The Bonds maturing on and after August 15, 2029, are subject to redemption, in whole or in part, at the option of the District, prior to their maturity dates, on August 15, 2028, or on any date thereafter.
+Interest on the Bonds accrues from the date of initial delivery of the Bonds (expected to be November 21, 2019), and is payable on February 15, 2020, and on each August 15 and February 15 thereafter until the earlier of maturity or prior redemption.
+Redemption The Bonds maturing on and after August 15, 20, are subject to redemption, in whole or in part, at the option of the District, prior to their maturity dates, on August 15, 20, or on any date thereafter.
 Upon redemption, the Bonds will be payable at a price of par plus accrued interest to the date of redemption.
 See "THE BONDS - Redemption Provisions."
 Source of Payment The Bonds are payable from an annual ad valorem tax, without legal limitation as to rate or amount, levied upon all taxable property within the District (see "TAX PROCEDURES").
 The Bonds are obligations of the District and are not obligations of the State of Texas, El Paso County, the City of El Paso or any other political subdivision or agency other than the District.
 See "THE BONDS - Source of and Security for Payment."
-Use of Proceeds Proceeds from sale of the Bonds will be used to reimburse the Developer (as hereinafter defined) for funds advanced on behalf of the District for the District's pro rata share of costs relating to facilities constructed by or on behalf of Paseo del Este Municipal Utility District No. 1 (the "Master District") being a portion of costs of certain regional water and sanitary sewer facilities serving the District and the other "Participant Districts" as hereafter defined, including engineering costs (the "Regional Facilities"), and the cost of certain internal water, wastewater and drainage facilities serving the District (the "Internal Facilities").
-Bond proceeds will also be used to pay interest to the Developer (hereinafter defined) on funds expended for the foregoing, including engineering costs, to pay 24 months of capitalized interest on the Bonds, and to pay certain costs associated with the issuance of the Bonds.
-See "THE SYSTEM - Use and Distribution of Bond Proceeds."
-Payment Record The District has previously issued \$7,950,000 of unlimited tax bonds, of which \$7,625,000 remains outstanding.
-The District has never defaulted on its debt service payments.
-Qualified Tax-Exempt Obligations The District expects to designate the Bonds as "qualified tax-exempt obligations for financial institutions."
+Use of Proceeds Proceeds from sale of the Bonds, together with other lawfully available funds of the District, if necessary, will be used to refund \$1,290,000 of the Outstanding Bonds (defined below) (the "Refunded Bonds") in order to achieve net savings in the District's annual debt service expense.
+Bond proceeds will also be used to pay certain costs associated with the issuance of the Bonds.
+See "PLAN OF FINANCING."
+Payment Record The District has previously issued four series of Unlimited Tax Bonds (the "Outstanding Bonds"), of which, an aggregate of \$5,850,000 will remain outstanding as of November 1, 2019.
+The District has never defaulted in payments of principal of or interest on its unlimited tax debt.
+Qualified Tax-Exempt Obligations "The District expects to designate the Bonds as "qualified tax-exempt obligations for financial institutions."
 See "TAX EXEMPTION - Qualified Tax Exempt Obligations for Financial Institutions."
-Municipal Bond Rating No application for a rating on the Bonds has been made Municipal Bond Insurance Application has been made to municipal bond insurance companies for the qualification of the Bonds for municipal bond insurance.
-If qualified, such insurance will be available at the option and expense of the Initial Purchaser.
-Any rating fees associated with the insurance will be the responsibility of the Initial Purchaser.
+Municipal Bond Rating and Municipal Bond Insurance The Bonds are NOT RATED.
+The District has applied for municipal bond insurance on the Bonds and will consider the purchase of such insurance after an analysis of the bids from such companies has been made.
+The purchase of such bond insurance shall be at the sole discretion and expense of the District (see "BOND INSURANCE").
 General Counsel Ronald J Freeman, Pflugerville, Texas.
 Bond Counsel McCall, Parkhurst & Horton L.L.P., Austin, Texas.
-Disclosure Counsel Crawford & Jordan LLP, Houston, Texas.

-Financial Advisor......HilltopSecurities, Inc., El Paso, Texas.

-Engineer......TRE & Associates, LLC, Austin, Texas and El Paso, Texas.

-Investment ConsiderationsThe purchase and ownership of the Bonds are subject to special investment considerations and all prospective purchasers are urged to examine carefully the entire Official Statement for a discussion of investment risks, including particularly the section captioned "INVESTMENT CONSIDERATIONS."
+Underwriter's Counsel Winstead PC, Dallas, Texas.
+Financial Advisor Hilltop Securities, Inc., El Paso, Texas and Dallas, Texas.
+Engineer TRE & Associates, LLC, Austin, Texas and El Paso, Texas.
+Risk Factors The purchase and ownership of the Bonds are subject to special risk factors and all prospective purchasers are urged to examine carefully the entire Official Statement for a discussion of investment risks, including particularly the section captioned "RISK FACTORS."
+D 1' ' 1' / / 1